shopware/docs/guides/installation/flex.md

 # Symfony Flex

-Symfony Flex is a composer plugin that helps to manage and stay up to date with your Shopware Configuration files.
+Symfony Flex is a Composer plugin that helps you to manage and keep your Shopware configuration files up-to-date.

 ## Set up a new project